kartikgupta372/sigma-demo/README.md

 # sigma-demo
-This is a demo for git and github account
+This is a demo for git and github account.